Whitehouse Oil Pits

-- Construction of a slurry wall around the entire site.
+- Constructing a slurry wall around the entire site.

-- Removal of contaminated sediments from the northeast tributary of McGirts Creek.
+- Removing contaminated sediments from the northeast tributary of McGirts Creek.

-Based on the results of treatability and feasibility studies, a ROD Amendment was issued in 1992 to require excavation and treatment of wastes in the pits using a combination of soil washing, biotreatment, and solidification/stabilization.
+Based on the results of treatability study, which evaluated the effectiveness of cleanup approaches, and feasibility studies, EPA issued a ROD Amendment in 1992 that required a combination of on-site soil cleanup techniques.

-A Supplemental Treatability and Feasibility Study, conducted between 1995 and 1997, demonstrated that neither the soil treatment system nor the ground water treatment system specified in the 1992 ROD Amendment would adequately address site contamination.
+Supplemental treatability study and feasibility studies conducted between 1995 and 1997 demonstrated that neither the soil treatment system nor the ground water treatment system specified in the 1992 ROD Amendment would adequately address site contamination.
 Therefore, EPA issued a second ROD Amendment in September 1998 to address all contaminated media at the site.
-The major components of the selected remedy included:
+Major components of the plan included:

-- Stabilization/solidification treatment of the upper two soil lifts across the former pits area.
+- Using stabilization/solidification treatment for soil across the former pits area.

-- Installation of a vertical barrier to isolate and contain contaminated soil, sludge, wetlands, sediment, and ground water.
+- Installing a vertical containment system to isolate and contain contaminated debris, ground water, sludge, soil, surface water and sediment.

-- Construction of a low permeability cap meeting Resource Conservation and Recovery Act closure requirements over the vertical barrier and solidification/stabilization areas.
+- Constructing a low-permeability cap meeting Resource Conservation and Recovery Act closure requirements over the vertical containment and solidification/stabilization areas.

-- Extension of the municipal water supply to residents along Machelle Drive and Chaffee Road and closure of private supply wells.
+- Extending the public water system to residents along Machelle Drive and Chaffee Road and closing private supply wells.

-- Installation of a permanent security fence around the containment area and installation and maintenance of appropriate stormwater management controls.
+- Installing a permanent security fence around the containment area and installing and maintaining appropriate stormwater management controls.

 - Monitored natural attenuation of contaminated ground water outside the containment system.

-- Sampling of off-site surface soil and downstream surface water and sediment during design to determine if additional measures are necessary.
+- Sampling off-site surface soil and downstream surface water and sediment during cleanup design to determine the need for additional measures.

-- Imposition of deed restrictions to control future land and ground water use.
+- Imposing a restrictive covenant to limit future land and ground water use.

-An Explanation of Significant Differences (ESD) was issued in 2001 to adjust the remedy selected in the 1998 ROD Amendment.
-The ESD removed the lime curtain component from the selected remedy and also modified the size of the slurry wall, size of the cap, and area of the tributary to be realigned, based on the discovery of additional contamination.
+In 1994, EPA issued an Explanation of Significant Differences (ESD) to adjust the cleanup plan in the site’s 1998 ROD Amendment.
+The ESD modified the size of the slurry wall, the size of the surface cap and the rerouting area of the tributary, based on the discovery of additional contamination.

 EPA and the City of Jacksonville conducted several initial response actions to stabilize site conditions and to prevent the spread of contamination prior to the final cleanup.
-A water treatment system was used to drain the contaminated liquids from the pits and remaining wastes were stabilized with backfill materials.
-A soil cover was placed over the fill and seeded.
-Ditches were constructed to control runoff, and a fence was erected around the perimeter of the site to restrict access.
+A water treatment system installed drained contaminated liquids from the pits and stabilized remaining wastes with backfill materials, such as clean soil.
+Parties placed a soil cover over the fill and seeded it.
+Ditches constructed controlled runoff and a fence erected around the perimeter of the site restricted access.

-A water main extension was constructed by the Jacksonville Electrical Authority to provide water service to residents along Machelle Drive and portions of Chaffee Road on a voluntary basis and at no cost to the homeowners.
+A water main extension constructed by the Jacksonville Electrical Authority provided water service to residents along Machelle Drive and portions of Chaffee Road on a voluntary basis and at no cost to the homeowners.

 The off-site McGirts Creek response action began in January 2004.
-Contaminated sediment was excavated for on-site disposal and the wetland area was restored to the pre-existing grade.
-A mix of wetland tree species was planted in the restored area.
+Contaminated sediment dug up for on-site disposal restored the wetland area to its pre-existing grade.
+Parties planted a mix of wetland tree species in the restored area.

 Solidification/stabilization of soil over the former waste oil pits began in February 2004.
-A continuous monolith of blended soil and concrete was constructed over a 5.4-acre area, serving both as a physical barrier to the waste and as structural support for the cap.
-Construction of a barrier wall was completed in July 2005, and the multi-layer cap and cover system was completed in January 2006.
+Parties built a continuous monolith, which is a solid structure formed by mixing stabilized contaminants with cement, of blended soil and concrete over a 5.4-acre area, serving both as a physical barrier to the waste and as structural support for the cap.
+Parties completed construction of the slurry wall in July 2005 and the multi-layer cap and cover system in January 2006.

-EPA has conducted a range of community involvement activities at the Whitehouse Oil Pits site to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
-Outreach activities have included public notices and interviews.
+EPA has conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.

-Operation and Maintenance activities are underway.
-These activities include routine inspection, ground water monitoring, and inspection/maintenance of the vegetative cover and other plantings.
+Operation and maintenance activities are underway.
+These activities include routine inspections, ground water monitoring and inspection/maintenance of the vegetative cover and other plantings.

 11160 General Avenue